nanthitha25/steganography/README.md

            *  Digital forensic investigators must stay up-to-date with the latest steganography techniques and steganalysis tools to effectively investigate crimes and bring criminals to justice.

- KEYS USED IN THE PROJECT:

-               * Secret Key: In symmetric-key cryptography, a secret key is used to encrypt and decrypt the information.
-The same key is used to hide and retrieve the hidden information in the image.

- ALGORITHM USED HERE: